-With so many solar installations throughout the Bay Area and California, many people think the ideal home for solar is a single-family, stand-alone home that you own with a roof that gets plenty of sunlight and very little shade throughout the day.
+With so many solar installations throughout the Bay Area and California, many people have a general idea of what is needed to qualify for solar.
+The obvious qualifiers are homeowners who live in a single-family, stand-alone home with a south-facing roof that gets plenty of sunlight and very little shade throughout the day.
 If this describes your home and you’ve thought about saving money on your utility bills with solar, we can give you a custom solar quote!

 But those are only a few factors that help determine if your home is a good fit for solar!
-We’ve got five questions that will help you decide whether adding solar panels to your rooftop is the right choice for you and your home.
+We’ve got five questions that will help you decide whether solar is a viable option for your home.

 1) How much do you spend on electricity every month?